HL7/cql/input/pages/02-authorsguide.md

 using QUICK version '0.3.0'
 ```

-A syntax diagram of the [.kw]#using# declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#usingDefinition).
+A syntax diagram of the <span class="kw">using</span> declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#usingDefinition).

 ### Libraries

-A CQL library can reference zero or more other CQL libraries with [.kw]#include# declarations.
+A CQL library can reference zero or more other CQL libraries with <span class="kw">include</span> declarations.
 Components defined within these included libraries can then be referenced within the library by name.

 ``` cql
 include CMS153_Common